Kaumudi919/Flight-Fare-Prediction/README.md

 5. XGBoost Regressor<br>
 6. Gradient boosting <br>

- The ML solution using Random Forest Regressor for flight fare prediction has shown promising results with a maximum R2 score of 89.
+The ML solution using XGBoost Regressor for flight fare prediction has shown promising results with a maximum R2 score of 0.81 and applying hyperparameter tuning R2 score is 0.839<br>
+So model accuracy is 83%.
 This indicates that the model has a high level of accuracy in predicting flight fares.